Seneca-Scholars/SS-Status-C6/status.md

+07-17-2025
+Some of the stuff I've learned while doing this project:
+- What the general workflow can feel like while on a team
+- How to keep track of pushes and PR's and rebases and merging etc. etc.
+- Basic HTML table management
+- Basics on keeping a team organized and productive
+- A few Markdown skills

 07-16-2025
 Today was another helpful Nell day!
 I really liked the topics we went over about time management for college.
 Didn't do too much for my personal project, though I adjusted a little bit of CSS.
 It still looks weird and I have to put everything in its correct position, but we're still making progress.
 I hope I get the classes I'm waitlisted for since that'll be good for my credits.